mjducharme/drawl-website/README.md

 Needs more detail, but:

 Fetch the repository and run "composer install" in the root to install dependencies.
+Edit config/app.php and set wlar_languages list.
+Create empty file database/database.sqlite
-Then run "php artisan migrate" to create the SQLite tables.
+Then run "php artisan migrate" to create the SQLite tables for administration interface.
 Copy .env.example to .env and customize as necessary.
+First user to register for administration interface is given admin rights, they can authorise further users from there.